LavaHoppers/path-tracer/README.md

 ```
 The last step is providing your own `.obj` files and configuring `src/path-tracer.java` to load them.

 No `.obj`s on hand?
 No problem.
-Here is a list of the standard free ones:
+Here are the standard free ones:

  - [Stanford Bunny](https://graphics.stanford.edu/~mdfisher/Data/Meshes/bunny.obj)
  - [Utah Teapot](https://graphics.stanford.edu/courses/cs148-10-summer/as3/code/as3/teapot.obj)